 In the first case, the green chassis of the wagon and the greenery of the foreground were compensated by a visible magenta dominant.

-In the second case, there is a strong red-orange dominant due to the blue color of the container.
+In the second case, there is a strong red-orange dominant due to the blue colour of the container.
 For the two photos, I tried (on the right) to restore a certain balance with the Levels, Curves, White balance tools.
 But naturally, it would have been easier and the rendering would have been better working from the originals rather than with reduced images published on the Internet.

 Some may think: